Frederik & Mary in Australia – Day Two

 It was then time for the Prince Frederik and Princess Mary to go their seperate ways – Frederik headed to Darling Quarter, Mary to Westmead Hospital.
 At Darling Quarter, Prince Frederik was given a tour of the Commonwealth Building, which utilises energy-saving methods.
 Outside in the Quarter’s playground, he was shown the ‘Archimedes Screw’ water pump, hailing from Grundfos.
 A little later on, Frederik viewed a demonstration led by the Australian Special Forces of new maritime communication systems.

 While her husband was at play, Princess Mary was revealing the new name of Westmead Hospital’s Cancer Centre, now the Crown Princess Mary Cancer Centre Westmead.
 The centre has for years worked with Danish cancer specialists, and treats 5,000 people a year.
 The Princess was given a tour of the radiation oncology unit.

 This evening, the couple were guests of honour at a dinner hosted by the Danish Ambassador, Ms Susanne Shine, at Dolton House in Pyrmont.
 The dinner was also attended by the Danish business delegation.
 Prince Frederik was seated with Mr O’Farrell for the dinner, which consisted of smoked salmon and snow crab, pork with parlsey potatoes and an assortment of cheeses.
 Rasmus Kofoed was the chef in charge of the event.
 Princess Mary was seated at a table a short distance away.

-Tagged Ambassador, Audience, Australia, Awards, Crown Prince Frederik, Crown Princess Mary, Environment, Hospital, Official Visit.
+Tagged Ambassador, Audience, Australia, Awards, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Environment, Hospital, Official Visit.